 The Dundas Valley Tree Keepers (DVTK) are a group of community volunteers who are passionate about the trees in the Dundas Valley, an area endowed with a large number and variety of trees in urban, rural and natural settings.
 The group formed after the completion of the first Dundas Trees Count in fall 2007.
 Go to Trees Counts for more about the Dundas tree inventories.
 Go to About Us to find out more about the DVTK.
 Due to diminishing numbers, the group will not be holding regular meetings until further notice.
 Guided tree walks and presentations will continue to be held on demand for the foreseeable future.
 Our website will continue to be maintained and interesting tree-related links posted from time to time.

-To date, two walking tours following the route of the the self-guided walking tour (links to PDF version below), a pamphlet first published in 2014 and updated in the fall of 2015, A Walking Tour of Heritage Trees in Downtown Dundas.
+Still available are printed copies of the self-guided walking tour (links to PDF version below), a pamphlet first published in 2014 and updated in 2015: A Walking Tour of Heritage Trees in Downtown Dundas.
 Brochures may be purchased for $4 from the Dundas Museum & Archives at 139 Park Street West, Dundas.
 Guided tours based on the route map were led by Warren Beacham and Ann Gillespie in May and October of 2015.
 Photos taken on the May tour are posted in a dedicated Photo Gallery.

 Rare Chinquapin Oak now Recognized by Trees Ontario